Companies – SaaS or otherwise – tell me all the time that Word of Mouth (WOM) is one of, if not the top, method for acquiring new users and customers.

 WHAT’D THEY TELL YOU?

-WOM can be powerful… with four(ish) simple words you just harnessed that power!
+WOM can be powerful… with four(ish) simple words you just unlocked that power!

 Use it wisely.